-The Phillips Library collection, which was originally housed here, includes several hundred thousand printed volumes, a linear mile of manuscript collections, as well as thousands of logbooks, account books, diaries, printed ephemera, maps, photo albums and photographs.
+The Phillips Library collection, which was originally housed here, includes several hundred thousand printed volumes as well as thousands of logbooks, account books, diaries, printed ephemera, maps, photo albums and photographs.
 To improve the standards of care and preservation for the collection, the library materials and reading room are now at the PEM Collection Center in Rowley, Massachusetts.

 Since 2014, PEM has been steadily renovating this historic structure.
 While work is underway, its incredible acoustics make the building ideal for performances.

-Hip hop group STL GLD recently spent three days writing and recording a new song in Plummer Hall.
-Presented by GenPEM and the Present Tense Initiative, a documentary style film featuring the group’s process was released in July 2021.
+In 2021, hip-hop group STL GLD recently spent three days writing and recording a new song in Plummer Hall.
 Read more about it on our blog, Connected.